pintub/dataStructure-algo/DisjointSet.md

         - Find operation = O(log n) . `Big Node` if log is not of base 2 as tree can have more than 2 branches
         - Union operation = O(1)
         - m Find/Union operations = m*O(log n) + m*O(1) = m*O(log n)
-  - Quick Union by height or Rank
+  - :rocket: Quick Union by height or Rank
     - Concept
       - To solve skewed tree problem in above solution to keep height of tree shorter
       - While unionising 2 tree, make smaller tree a subtree of larger tree